ParallelMaths/parallel/pages/7-08-tricky-parking-problem.md

 Then I ask you to add 2 to get `(2x + 2)`.

-Then I ask you to multiply by 5 to get `10X + 10`.
+Then I ask you to multiply by 5 to get `10x + 10`.

 Now let’s say I have a `y`-card in my hand, then I work out `(10 – y)` and I ask you to subtract this number from your total, so you end up with `(10x + 10) – (10 – y)`, which is `(10x + y)`.

-So the tens number is always `x` (the card that you chose), and the units number is always `y` (the number that I chose).
+So the tens number is always `x` (the card number that you chose), and the units number is always `y` (the number that I chose).
 And that’s the mathematical magic behind the trick.
 ^^^